-The recommended dosage for the treatment of osteoarthritis for maximal GI mucosal protection is diclofenac sodium 50 mg and misoprostol 200 mcg three times a day.
-For patients who experience intolerance, diclofenac sodium 75 mg and misoprostol 200 mcg two times a day or diclofenac sodium 50 mg and misoprostol 200 mcg two times a day can be used, but these dosages are less effective in preventing ulcers.
+The recommended dosage for the treatment of osteoarthritis for maximal GI mucosal protection is diclofenac sodium and misoprostol delayed-release tablets 50 mg/200 mcg three times a day.
+For patients who experience intolerance, diclofenac sodium and misoprostol delayed-release tablets 75 mg/200 mcg two times a day or diclofenac sodium and misoprostol delayed-release tablets 50 mg/200 mcg two times a day can be used, but these dosages are less effective in preventing ulcers.
 A daily dosage of diclofenac sodium greater than 150 mg/day is not recommended.
 Daily doses of the components delivered with these regimens are as follows:

-Osteoarthritis Regimen Diclofenac sodium (mg/day) Misoprostol (mcg/day) diclofenac sodium 50 mg and misoprostol 200 mcg three times a day two times a day 150 100 600 400 diclofenac sodium 75 mg and misoprostol 200 mcg two times a day 150 400
+Osteoarthritis Regimen Diclofenac Sodium (mg/day) Misoprostol (mcg/day) Diclofenac sodium and misoprostol delayed-release tablets 50 mg/200 mcg three times a day two times a day 150 100 600 400 two times a day 150 400